oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_subnet_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The list of all IPv6 CIDR blocks (Oracle allocated IPv6 GUA, ULA or private IPv6 CIDR blocks, BYOIPv6 CIDR blocks) for the subnet.</div>
+                                            <div>The list of all IPv6 prefixes (Oracle allocated IPv6 GUA, ULA or private IPv6 prefixes, BYOIPv6 prefixes) for the subnet.</div>
                                         <br/>
                                                         </td>
             </tr>